Edit this page

 • The [up-keep] attribute is only supported for elements within the <body>.

 • If an <audio up-keep> or <video up-keep> element is a direct child of the <body>, it will lose its playback state during a fragment update.
-To preserve its playback state, insert a container element between the <body> and the media element.
+To preserve its playback state in all browsers, insert a container element between the <body> and the media element.

 Modifying attributes